kubeguard/guard/docs/reference/guard_init_client.md

 ```
   -h, --help                  help for client
   -o, --organization string   Name of Organization (Github or Google).
+      --pki-dir string        Path to directory where pki files are stored. (default user's home directory)
 ```

 ### Options inherited from parent commands